comicallybad/ComicallyBot/ReadMe.md

 - **Moderation**: Whether you need auto-moderation, or manual, the bot has you covered.
 - **Information**: Find helpful information on your guild, roles, and members.
 - **Event Logging**: Keep track of what's happening in your server with detailed event logging.
-- **And More**: ComicallyBotTS is always improving with new features being added regularly.
+- **And More**: ComicallyBot is always improving with new features being added regularly.

 ## Updates

 - **TypeScript Port**: The entire project has been ported from JavaScript to TypeScript for improved maintainability and type safety.
-- **Slash Commands**: Slash commands have been implemented for a cleaner and more intuitive user experience.
+- **Slash Commands**: Global and developer guild slash commands have been implemented for a cleaner and more intuitive user experience.
-- **Music Player**: The music player has been modernized to include better track & queue control, an equalizer, and player controls.
+- **Music Player**: The music player has been modernized and made more efficient.
 - **Event Logging**: Event logging has been improved with centralized error handling and logging to files.
 - **More To Come**: Features are always in the works!
 Suggestions and feedback are greatly appreciated.

 ## How to Use

-To clone and use ComicallyBotTS, follow these steps:
+To clone and use ComicallyBot, follow these steps:

 1. Install [mongodb](https://www.mongodb.com/try/download/community)
 2. Install [Lavalink](https://github.com/lavalink-devs/Lavalink/releases/)